 3. Does the child need more structure or more freedom?

-Better next steps instead of permanent control
+Better next steps with less permanent control

 Conclusion